Azure/iotc-device-bridge/README.md

 - Key Vault, needed to store your IoT Central key
 - Storage Account
 - Function App
+- Consumption Plan

 The Function App runs on a [consumption plan](https://azure.microsoft.com/en-us/pricing/details/functions/).
-While this option does not offer dedicated compute resources, it fulfills the needs of most usage scenarios.
+While this option does not offer dedicated compute resources, it allows device bridge to handle **hundreds of device messages per minute**, suitable for smaller fleets of devices or devices that send messages less frequently.
-If your application depends on streaming a large number of device messages, you may choose to replace the consumption plan by an [App Service Plan](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/).
+If your application depends on streaming a large number of device messages, you may choose to replace the consumption plan by dedicated a [App Service Plan](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/).
 This plan offers dedicated compute resources, which leads to faster server response times.
-Using a standard App Service Plan, the maximum observed performance of the Azure Function in this repository was around
-**1,500 device messages per minute**.
+Using a standard App Service Plan, the maximum observed performance of the Azure Function in this repository was around **1,500 device messages per minute**.
 You can learn more about the [Azure Function hosting options in documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale).